Jean-Baptiste Donatien de Vimeur, comte de Rochambeau: Return to France

 Upon his return to France, Rochambeau was honored by King Louis XVI and was made governor of the province of Picardy.
 He supported the French Revolution of 1789, and on 28 December 1791 he and Nicolas Luckner became the last two generals created Marshal of France by Louis XVI.

 When the French Revolutionary Wars broke out, he commanded the Armée du Nord for a time in 1792 but resigned after several reversals to the Austrians.
 He was arrested during the Reign of Terror in 1793–94 and imprisoned in the Conciergerie.
 He narrowly avoided the guillotine, with his execution being scheduled mere days away when the Thermidorian Reaction occurred, ending the Reign of Terror.

 Later life and death

 After his imprisonment and subsequent release, Rochambeau met with Napoleon in 1801 and was given a pension.
-He later received the Légion d'honneur in 1804 after Napoleon's ascension as emperor.
+He later received the Légion d'honneur in 1804 after Napoleon's accession as emperor.
 Rochambeau died in 1807 at Thoré-la-Rochette during the First French Empire.
 His son Donatien was also a French general.